Export as MCP Langchain server

 mcp.run(transport='streamable-http')

-• Start MCP server in another shell with:
+• Start the MCP server in a separate shell:

 uv run rag_base_optimizer_config_mcp.py